kvverti/clavender/README.md

 $ ./lavender
 ```

 There are two options for `make`.
 The default mode `release` compiles with optimization and without debugging symbols, while `debug` mode compiles without optimization and with debug symbols and assertions intact.
-The makefile uses `gcc` for compilation.
+The makefile uses the default compiler for compilation.
 To compile without `make`, use the following command.

 ```
-gcc -o lavender -DSTDLIB=\"<PROJECT_DIR>/stdlib/src\" src/*.c -lm
+gcc -o lavender -Iinteger/include -Isrc -DSTDLIB=\"<PROJECT_DIR>/stdlib/src\" src/*.c integer/src/*.c -lm
 ```

 Lavender accepts the command line options `-fp` to set the filepath, `-maxStackSize` to set the maximum data stack size, and `-debug` to enable debugging output.
 Lavender runs in REPL mode by default, where you can enter expressions and see their results.
 By specifying a file to execute on the command line, Lavender instead executes the file and prints the result to stdout.